adamfreedman/TrachylepisAffinisSpeciation/sampling/README.md

 # Geographic sampling
 The table in this directory provides numerical ids for each genotyped individual.
-Those numbers correspond to the following population names:
+These ids are used in our manuscript and correspond to the following population names:

 | Population name | Country | Numerical id |
 | :--------------- | :--------: | :------------: |